PixelsUp/GlitchMatic/README.md

 ## 10. Development Roadmap

-### Milestone 1
+### Milestone 1: Prototype

 - Finalize the core game concept.
-- Develop early concept art and design the gameplay loop.
+- Develop early Pre-Alpha build with a playable environment.
+This version will have an initial view of the final game.

 ### Milestone 2